 Plenty of people are curious about bamboo flooring.
 They hear it's eco-friendly but might not know why.
 They hear it's durable but aren't sure if that's true.

-Bamboo floors are a relatively new kid on the block, having arrive on the scene in the mid 90's.
+Bamboo floors are a relatively new kid on the block, having arrived on the scene in the mid 90's.
 The first bamboo floors were softer and less durable than today's versions, and used strips of bamboo that were laminated together.

 Those original floors were not like today's strand woven bamboo floors and there is quite a bit of misinformation on the world wide web related to bamboo.
 This is why we created this bamboo flooring guide for beginners.